 Google Tag Manager

-Integration in Google Tag Manager
+Integration into Google Tag Manager

-Events are triggered in the Google Tag Manager via the window.dataLayer
+Events are triggered in Google Tag Manager via the window.dataLayer interface if it is integrated on the landing page.

 window.dataLayer.push({